The Swanston Course

 Golfers are welcome to visit Swanston Brasserie on the first floor, or make use of the Swanston Golf Club Room on the ground floor next to the Pro Shop.

-All golf at Swanston is run by Swanston Golf Ltd and more information including how to become a member and book a round of golf can be found on their website.
+All golf at Swanston is run by Swanston Golf Ltd and more information including how to play as a non-member, join as a member and book a round of golf can be found on their website.